Apply for a 24G approval

 From 29 January 2018 there will be new requirements for 24G matters.

 It is best to seek legal advice if you are the authorised agent for the sale of a property or business where there may be a conflict of interest or beneficial interest.

-A 24G exemption allows land agents and sales representatives to work within the law if they are buying a property they have been authorised to sell or are selling a property to an associate.
+A 24G approval allows land agents and sales representatives to work within the law if they are buying a property they have appraised or been authorised to sell or are selling a property to an associate.

 Associates usually include people such as:

 - personal partner

 24G approvals may be refused if the Commissioner believes that:

 - the agent or sales representative is not acting in the best interest of the vendor

 - the vendor is likely to suffer detriment as a result of the transaction